whalderman/search-quality-rater-guidelines-tldr/docs/qrg/understanding-mobile-user-needs/12-understanding-mobile-users-queries-and-results.md

 - If you see one of these messages when you open a landing page on your phone:

-  - Asks whether you want to open the page in the browser or the website’s app: select and evaluate the webpage.
-However, if the result automatically opens an app by default based on your phone’s setting (e.g. some users have set all YouTube pages to automatically open the result in the YouTube app), you should rate your natural app experience—you do not have to change your phone’s default settings.
+  - Asks whether you want to open the page in the browser or the website's app: select and evaluate the webpage.
+However, if the result automatically opens an app by default based on your phone's setting (e.g. some users have set all YouTube pages to automatically open the result in the YouTube app), you should rate your natural app experience—you do not have to change your phone's default settings.

   - Asks whether you want to visit the mobile page or desktop page: it is fine to select the mobile page as long as the landing page is the same.
 Sometimes, the mobile option will bring you to the mobile homepage instead of the specific URL in the task.
 You may need to check that the mobile page is in fact the same URL as the desktop page.